Full-Length Play

 ACT ONE: Life

 Lights up.
-The house is furnished in a tasteful way, but looks very lived in.
+The house is furnished tastefully but looks very lived in.
 We see primarily its “great” room—a combination kitchen and family room with an eating area and a sitting area.
 A large screen TV hangs on a wall.
-We see just a part of the house next door, which is run down.
+We see just a part of the house next door, which is run down and separated from the Nottos’ by a hedge.
 TED is using the kitchen table (or island) as a staging area to sort through some things.
 He picks up a dish—a piece of fine china.
 Studies it.
 AMANDA enters.

 AMANDA